Single tickets and subscription packages are now available for purchase online!

 Running June 24 to July 31 the upcoming 32nd Powerhouse Season will be headlined by two fully-staged productions of new plays written and directed by women: Transfers (June 30 – July 10) written by Lucy Thurber and directed by Jackson Gay, and The Wolves (July 21 – July 31) written by Sarah DeLappe and directed by Lila Neugebauer.

-The musical workshop presentations will include Taylor Mac’s first-ever 12-hour marathon performance of material from A 24-Decade History of Popular Music, co-directed by Mac and Niegel Smith, for one day only, July 30, noon to midnight.
+The musical workshop presentations will include Taylor Mac’s first-ever 12-hour marathon performance of material from A 24-Decade History of Popular Music (Work-In-Progress), co-directed by Mac and Niegel Smith, for one day only, July 30, noon to midnight.
 In this wildly ambitious, multi-year project, Mac charts the history of popular music in America from the nation’s founding in 1776 to the present day.

 Another major feature of the musical workshops at Powerhouse will be a new adaptation of Leslie Bricusse & Anthony Newley’s The Roar of the Greasepaint, The Smell of the Crowd by Santino Fontana, best known on Broadway for his Tony® nominated work in Rodgers + Hammerstein’s Cinderella as well as acclaimed work in Act One, among many others.
 Fontana has been commissioned by Roundabout Theatre Company to adapt this classic work.
 He will also star in the workshop.